 Consent is a crucial component of the Caltech policy.
-Consent is the voluntary, informed, uncoerced agreement through words and/or actions, which a reasonable person would interpret as a willingness to participate in mutually agreed upon sexual activity.
-Sexual activity should only occur when all participants willingly and affirmatively choose to engage in particular acts.
+Consent is the voluntary, informed, uncoerced agreement through words and/ or actions, which a reasonable person would interpret as a willingness to participate in mutually-agreed upon sexual activity.
+Sexual activity should occur only when all participants willingly and affirmatively choose to engage in particular acts.

-Consent once given may be withdrawn at any time.
+Once consent is given, it may be withdrawn at any time.
 Consent cannot be inferred from silence, passivity or lack of active resistance.
 Consent cannot be inferred from consent to a prior or different activity.
 If consent is withdrawn, the other party must immediately stop whatever sexual activity is occurring.
 Being intoxicated or otherwise impaired does not diminish one's responsibility to obtain consent.
+A person will not be considered to have given consent if they are incapable of making an intentional decision to participate in a sexual activity, including being unconscious, asleep, incapacitated by drugs or alcohol or due to an intellectual or other disability.